Iraq: Chinese Development Finance Profile, 2000-2022

 Abstract

-This country profile of Cambodia provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Iraq between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Iraq from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $17.6 billion in loan and grant-financed commitments and 56 projects to the Republic of Iraq.
+From 2000 to 2022, China directed $17.6 billion in loan and grant-financed commitments for 56 projects in Iraq.
 China’s engagement with Iraq rests on two pillars—legacy debt relief and oil‑secured development finance that has scaled up during the later BRI years, including a 2018 framework agreement with Sinosure for up to $10 billion of credit for infrastructure projects backed by oil sales.